wp-plugins/contact-us-page-contact-people/readme.txt

 == Upgrade Notice ==

+= 1.1.4.4 =
+Update now for 2 important framework code tweaks to keep you plugin in tip top running order.

 = 1.1.4.3 =
 Upgrade now for full compatibility with WordPress version 3.9.1 and launch of Pro Version Free Trail Evaluations.